SY Aurora's drift: Aftermath

 On his arrival in New Zealand Stenhouse learned that nothing had been heard from Shackleton and the Weddell Sea party since their departure from South Georgia in December 1914; it seemed probable that both arms of the Imperial Trans-Antarctic Expedition were requiring relief.
 Stenhouse was informed by the expedition offices in London that funds had long since been exhausted and that money for the necessary work on Aurora would have to be found elsewhere.
 It was also evident that in the minds of the authorities the relief of Shackleton's party should have priority over the men marooned at Cape Evans.

-Inaction continued until Shackleton's sudden reappearance in the Falkland Islands, at the beginning of June.
+Inaction continued until Shackleton's sudden reappearance at South Georgia at the beginning of June.
 The governments of Britain, Australia and New Zealand then agreed jointly to finance the Ross Sea relief expedition, and on 28 June work on Aurora began.
 Stenhouse still assumed that as de facto captain of the vessel he would lead the relief party, but the committee responsible for the refit were critical of Shackleton's initial organisation of the Ross Sea expedition.
 They wished to appoint their own commander for the relief expedition, and Stenhouse, as a Shackleton loyalist, was unacceptable to them.
 They also questioned whether Stenhouse had sufficient experience for command, citing his unfortunate choice of a winter berth.
 After months of uncertainty Stenhouse learned, through a newspaper account on 4 October, that John King Davis had been appointed as Aurora's new captain.
 Urged by Shackleton not to cooperate with this arrangement, Stenhouse turned down the post of chief officer and was discharged, along with Thompson, Donnelly and Hooke.
 Shackleton arrived in New Zealand too late to influence matters, beyond arranging his own appointment as a supernumerary officer on Aurora before its departure for Cape Evans on 20 December 1916.

 On 10 January 1917, manned by an almost entirely new crew, Aurora arrived at Cape Evans and picked up the seven survivors of the Ross Sea shore party; Mackintosh, Victor Hayward and Arnold Spencer-Smith had all died.
 This was the vessel's final visit to Antarctic waters; on return to New Zealand it was sold by Shackleton to a coal carrier.
 Aurora left Newcastle, New South Wales, on 20 June 1917 bound for Chile, and was never seen again, posted as missing by Lloyd's of London on 2 January 1918.
 Among those dead were James Paton, who had acted as the ship's boatswain throughout the Ross Sea Party expedition and the drift, and on the subsequent relief mission.
-In 1920 King George V appointed Joseph Stenhouse an Officer of the Order of the British Empire (OBE), for his service aboard Aurora.
+In 1920 King George V appointed Joseph Stenhouse an Officer of the Order of the British Empire (OBE) for his service aboard Aurora.